hsklein/Simprovise/readme.rst

 Status
 ======

-Simprovise is under development, with an initial public release planned for fall 2024.
+**simprovise** is under development, with an initial public release planned for fall 2024.
 (So yes, the current development version should be considered unstable, though it includes almost all the features planned for the initial release.)